-10.2.2.
-Policy The corresponding bank accounts must follow Policy 21 - Banking and Savings Regulations.

-10.2.3.
-Policy The Pastor/Minister of Parish Life or Principal may determine the parish or school will financially administrate these accounts.
+- 10.2.2.
+Policy The corresponding bank accounts must follow Policy 21 Banking and Savings Regulations. - 10.2.3.
+Policy The Pastor/Minister of Parish Life or Principal may determine the parish or school will financially administrate these accounts. - 10.2.4.
+Policy Parish or school organizations shall have their financial activity consolidated in the Parish or School Profit and Loss Statement and Balance Sheet.